tarcinapp/tarcinapp-suite/README.md

 # Tarcinapp Suite
-Tarcinapp Suite is an interconnected microservices family helps you to create JSON APIs like these in few clicks:
+Tarcinapp Suite is an interconnected microservices family that helps you to create JSON APIs like these in few clicks:
 * `GET` - `api/v1/books`
 * `GET` - `api/v1/books/count`
 * `POST` - `api/v1/books`